aledelpho/Arthemy_Live-Tuner-ZIT-ComfyUI/README.md

 ### 💾 Arthemy Savers

 Once you have tuned your model or text encoder state in memory, you can use the **Z-Image Saver** or **Qwen Saver** nodes to serialize your changes into a standalone `.safetensors` file, ready to be loaded in other workflows.

 ---

-This updated description clarifies why the specialized loader is essential for the Z-Image model but optional for Qwen, emphasizing the technical distinction between "in-place" weight modification and patching.

----